2024-avril-devops-alt-dist/nicow-total-recall-api/README.md

 To launch the project on your local network, follow the next steps.

 ## How to start the project
+First, create .env `cp .env.dist .env`
-Start container : `docker compose up --build -d`
+Then, start container : `docker compose up --build -d`

+## Commands
 Enter app container : `docker compose exec app sh`
 Exit container : `exit`